Siamese cat breed profile

 The history of Siamese cats

 Although the exact history of the Siamese cat is a bit murky, it's believed this cat breed originated in Thailand around the 14th century.
-According to Dr. Emily Singler, VMD, a veterinary consultant for Fetch by The Dodo, they're one of the oldest cat breeds in the world.
+According to Dr. Emily Singler, VMD, a veterinary consultant for Fetch, they're one of the oldest cat breeds in the world.
 At the time, Thailand was known as Siam, which is where most people believe the name Siamese comes from.

 Siamese cats are recognizable by their light-colored bodies with dark ears, paws, face and tail, as well as their bright blue eyes — which sometimes can be crossed due to a genetic condition.